bajoriya-vaibhav/project-2/README.md

 # Github Search UI
 Welcome to the GitHub Search UI!
 This is a utility-first UI component based on GitHub rest API for fetching users and the information related to them like top repositories.
-This README file will provide essential information to get started, contribute, and understand the project.

-## Getting Startes
+## Getting Started

 ### Prerequisites
 Before you begin, make sure you have the following software installed on your system: